12 Cybersecurity Influencers to Follow This Year

 What He Shares: Industry updates, content from fellow security experts, and stories about recent cyberattacks

-What He Shares: Commentary on the latest cybersecurity news and career opportunities for security professionals
+What He Shares: Commentary on the latest cybersecurity news and recommendations for industry podcasts and publications

 No list of security influencers would be complete without Graham Cluley, an award-winning cybersecurity expert, writer, and researcher who was inducted into the Infosecurity Europe Hall of Fame.
 He has held senior roles at Sophos and McAfee and is now an independent blogger and analyst, world-renowned public speaker, and host of the Smashing Security podcast.